Press Release

 The “TEAM EXPO 2025” programme is an initiative aimed at creating the ideal future society together, with diverse participants taking the lead.
 The purpose of this program is the realization of the theme of Expo 2025 Osaka, Kansai, Japan, “Designing Future Society for Our Lives,” and the contribution to the achievement of SDGs toward the opening of the Expo.
 Companies, research institutions (universities, research institutes, etc.), national and government-related organisations (independent administrative institutions, etc.), international organisations, local governments, NGOs, NPOs, university students and senior / junior high school students, approximately 2,700 organisations (as of end-January 2025), are participating in the Co-Creation Challenge.

-For more information, click here. https://team.expo2025.or.jp/en/index
+For more information, click here. https://www.expo2025.or.jp/en/news/team-expo-2025-01/

 Activities of the Yumetomo Project and the History of Origami Cranes